finalitylabs/Set-Plasma/README.md

 ### Accounts

 Set-Plasma chains use an account model similar to Ethereum.
-This is in contrast to the UTXO model used by Plasma-MVP and more similar to Plasma-Cash+Debit.
+This is in contrast to the UTXO model used by Plasma-MVP and more similar to Plasma-Cash+Debit or virtual state-channels.

 #### State Objects

 State is represented in Bitcoin and Plasma-MVP as a collection of unspent transaction outputs.
 This limits computation to that of a stack based scripting language.
-While many things can be achieved in such a model, this implementation attempts to produce state in a account model.
+While many things can be achieved in such a model, this implementation attempts to produce state in an account model.
 We produce "state objects" that represent the storage and ownership of arbitratry state.

 #### Ownership